Taming Your Triggers Workshop: Enrollment Coming Again Oct 1 - Join the Waitlist

 And because I'm a Co-Active Coach, I can help you go far beyond just memorizing the right words to say to your child to truly taking on this new way of being in relationships.

 I do want to be clear that I'm not a therapist and this isn't therapy.
-But I can tell you that in addition to so many 'regular' parents, I've also had therapists take the workshop to tame their own triggers.
+But I can tell you that in addition to many 'regular' parents, I've also had therapists take the workshop to tame their own triggers.

-meet sasha
+sasha

 Helping a therapist